LucyQ19/bamazon/README.md

 ![Image of BAMazon Add Quantity Table](./images/BAMazonAddQuantityTable.png)

-### Thanks for visiting my github!
+### Thanks for visiting my GitHub!

-Enjoy looking at my BAMazon App here: https://lucyq19.github.io/bamazon/
+If you like this app, you may enjoy using more of my apps here: https://lucyq19.github.io/professionalPortfolio/